Cancer and Disfigurement

 When I discussed my disfigurement with my mom, she told me I had to be more body positive.
 I quickly understood, however, it is not only about my body positivity, or lack thereof, it’s about society.
 Society looks and treats you differently because you look differently.

 Cancer spaces are all about outliving it and while that focus is important, they forget that you have all these other needs.
-There aren’t many resources for people like me to learn how to cope with disfigurement, so I decided to take matters into my own hands.
+There aren’t many resources for people like me to learn how to cope with cancer and disfigurement, so I decided to take matters into my own hands.
 Next April, I will be speaking at CancerCon about cancer’s permanent changes to the body, among them the impact of living with disfigurement.

 I also learned about the difference that it makes to have disfigurement as a man, compared to a woman.
 I transitioned after my second surgery and I remember telling my plastic surgeon that I didn’t like my face.
 He made me feel bad for caring how my face looked.
 As a woman, his reaction would have been different.
 Men with disfigurement are not supposed to care about how they look, but we do.
 It also made me realize how women-focused appearance and body image initiatives are, making them in-accessible to men.
 Of all the intersections of my identity, having disfigurement has brought me the most shame and that shouldn’t be the case.